- 1 What is social media marketing?

 Influencer marketing on Instagram has helped many brands reach an unprecedented amount of success over the years.
-Online fast fashion such as Boohoo, ASOS and Gymshark have been able to use influencers and brand ambassadors on the platform to amass millions of followers, beating out prominent high-street retailers such as Next, Debenhams and JD Sports.
-Instagram hiding likes has made influencer marketing more complicated for companies and return on investment isn’t as great when paying for macro influencers who have hundreds of thousands of followers but there are still opportunities with micro influencers who tend to have higher engagement from followers anyway.
+Online fast fashion such as Boohoo, ASOS and Gymshark have been able to use social media influencers and brand ambassadors on the platform to amass millions of followers, beating out prominent high-street retailers such as Next, Debenhams and JD Sports.
+Instagram hiding likes has made influencer marketing more complicated for companies because engagement metrics are hidden and skewed.
+Also, return on investment isn’t as great when paying for macro-influencers who have hundreds of thousands of followers but there are still opportunities with micro-influencers who tend to have higher engagement from followers anyway.

 Most Instagram users are on mobile.
 The platform is dominated by mobile and users are 70% more likely to purchase with mobile than non-users.
 Look at the devices your customers and target audience are using with Google analytics to see whether they are using mostly desktop or mobile.
 If desktop users are significantly higher, Instagram may not be effective for your business.

 One of the main benefits of Instagram is that it is owned by Facebook.
 This allows you to easily post between each platform.
-On Instagram you can choose to also share your stories on Facebook Live, which receives just as much high quality engagement.
+For example, on Instagram you can choose to also share your stories on Facebook Live, which receives just as much high quality engagement.
 If both platforms have your target audience, focus your efforts on this.

 LinkedIn is the holy grail of B2B social media marketing but shouldn’t be ignored by B2C brands.
 Since it’s a business-orientated social network, there is less pressure to be informal to blend in with consumers.
 You can talk directly about your products, services, activity, awards, work culture, brand values, and participate in industry-specific conversations.